 BLOOD, THE OCCULT AND RELIGION

 Based on what was covered, it was generally believed, that the physical blood can be used to develop magnetic bonds, and strengthen the results of magical rituals.
-As regards to the “magical” or magnetic properties of blood, of consuming blood and assistance in conjuration, many have used rites and ceremony to evoke spirits or fashion illusions with the use of blood.
+As regards to the “magical” or magnetic properties of blood, of consuming blood and assistance in conjuration, rites and ceremony are used to evoke spirits or fashion illusions with the use of blood.

 The offering of blood has another meaning, other than literally throwing people into volcanos and so forth.
-Another form of religious offering, or sacrifice is the Renunciation of Self, which is the transmutation of the vital-fluid.
-It is a sacrifice of worldly pleasures, i.e., an act of submission to the One Life.
+Another form of religious offering, or sacrifice is the Renunciation of Self, which is the transmutation of the vital-fluid as can be gleaned from what has been already explained.
+It is a sacrifice of worldly pleasures, i.e., an act of submission and devotion to God.
 The student, instead of wasting their vital-fluid practices, purifies and develops their vehicles.

-The life-blood is infused with a degree of vitality and action, to which they feel acted upon (or being moved) by their God from within.
-They gain that strength, almost all mythology and art depicts as the god that conquers the lower self (the python, or dragon).
+The life-blood becomes infused with a degree of vitality and action, to which they feel acted upon (or being moved) by their God from within, until in harmony.
+They gain that strength, almost all mythology and art depicts as the god that conquers the lower self (the python, dragon and many-eyed illusion).